 The oldest of the VPN protocols, PPTP is also the least secure: it’s been cracked numerous times and should not be used for transmitting any sensitive data.
 On the other hand, its poor security uses fewer resources, which in turn means higher speeds, so you may find it useful for streaming HD videos or downloading huge files.

 IPVanish recommends using PPTP only as a last resort if your device doesn’t support any other protocol, and even then only for non-sensitive data.
 It isn’t available on iOS or MacOS.

 There may come a time when you wish you had the location-masking ability of a VPN without the encryption or the associated speed loss.
 Perhaps you want to access a region-locked website but don’t care if your ISP knows about it, or maybe you need maxed-out speeds while torrenting but still want to hide your identity from any copyright enforcers snooping in the peer list.

-SOCKS5 proxies are configured within your web browser, torrent client or other program: all you need to do is enter the server hostname and your SOCKS5 username and password provided to you by IPVanish (these are completely separate from your normal IPVanish credentials and can be regenerated whenever you want).
+SOCKS5 proxies are generally configured within your web browser or torrent client so all you need to do is enter the server’s hostname and your SOCKS5 username and password provided to you by IPVanish (these are completely separate from your normal IPVanish credentials and can be regenerated whenever you want).
 It’s a nice bonus feature that’s worth trying out if you’re big on torrenting.